In 2024, the Eta Aquarids will peak on the night between May 5–6

-The Eta Aquarids meteor shower are usually active between April 19 and May 28 every year.
-It tends to peak around May 6 or May 7.
+Also sometimes spelled as Eta Aquariid, the meteor shower is usually active between April 19 and May 28 every year.

-The Eta Aquarids seem to radiate from the direction of the constellation Aquarius in the sky.
+The radiant, the point in the sky where the Eta Aquarids seem to emerge from, is in the direction of the constellation Aquarius.
 The shower is named after the brightest star of the constellation, Eta Aquarii.

-The Eta Aquarids is one of the two meteor showers associated with Halley’s Comet.
-The Earth passes for a second time through Halley's path around the Sun in October.
+The Eta Aquarids is one of two meteor showers created by debris from Comet Halley.
+The Earth passes through Halley's path around the Sun a second time in October.
 This creates the Orionid meteor shower, which peaks around October 20.

 |Eta Aquarids meteor shower for Washington DC (Night between May 5 and May 6)|

 |Mon 5:00 am||114°||25.9°|

 Direction to see the Eta Aquarids in the sky:

 - Azimuth is the direction, based on true north; a compass might show a slightly different value.